Qubes-Community/Contents/docs/common-tasks/opening-urls-in-vms.md

 #### Firefox, Chrome/Chromium ####

-Those browsers have an option to define programs associated to a file (Mime) type ; those are pretty straightforward to configure so it's outside the scope of this document.
+Those browsers have an option to define programs associated to a file (MIME) type ; those are pretty straightforward to configure so it's outside the scope of this document.

 An alternative is to use Raffaele Florio's [qubes-url-redirector](https://github.com/raffaeleflorio/qubes-url-redirector) add-on which provides: links can be opened with a context menu and the add-on has a settings page embedded in the browser to customize its default behavior, with support for whitelist regexes.
 This provides a lot of flexibility without the hassle of having to write custom shell wrappers to `qvm-open-in-vm`.